benmeadowcroft/SRM-Cmdlets/README.md

+# Archive Notice

+Thie repository is now archived.
+The SRM Public API has evolved significantly and I am no longer involved with the SRM product and unable to keep it up to date or validate any changes.

 # SRM PowerCLI Cmdlets

 Helper functions for working with VMware SRM 6.5 with PowerCLI 6.5.1 or later.
 PowerShell 5.0 and above is required.